 It’s not quite as simple as that.
 Each experiences offers something different.
-An app can’t give you banking advice, so sometimes nothing beats walking into the bank, shaking hands with a professional and getting some guidance.
-That said, nothing can beat the convenience of online banking in your own living room or mobile banking while walking to lunch.
+An app can’t give you banking advice, so sometimes nothing beats talking to someone and getting that professional guidance one-on-one.
+That said, nothing can beat the convenience of online banking in your own living room or mobile banking while getting some fresh air.

 Advantages of traditional, online and mobile banking

-Would you rather talk to someone face-to-face to ask a question or get advice?
-Go to the bank.
-Do you need to withdraw the money from the ATM?
-Go to the bank.
+Would you rather talk to someone to ask a question or get advice?
+Call your banker or bank customer service.
+Do you need to withdraw money?
+Find your closest ATM.